DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Related Work

-The powerful generative capabilities of large language models~(LLMs)~\cite{NEURIPS2020_1457c0d6,deepseekai2024deepseekllmscalingopensource} have been successfully applied as intelligent question-answering systems in many domains, such as finance~\cite{wu:2023:bloomberggpt}, health~\cite{li:2023:does}, biology~\cite{zheng:2023:structureinformed} and law~\cite{sun:2023:short}.
-LLM-powered agents~\cite{10.1145/3586183.3606763,lin2025carbonsiliconcoexistcompete}, which can automatically sense the environment and act on it~\cite{macal:2005:tutorial}, have demonstrated significant human-like decision-making capabilities and supported interaction with humans using natural language~\cite{chan2023chatevalbetterllmbasedevaluators,zhou2024webarenarealisticwebenvironment,zhang2024simulatingclassroomeducationllmempowered}.
-For example, Chatlaw~\cite{cui2024chatlawmultiagentcollaborativelegal} utilized a Mixture-of-Experts model and a multi-agent framework to provide professional legal services as AI assistants.
+The powerful generative capabilities of LLMs have been successfully applied as intelligent question-answering systems in many domains, such as finance~\cite{wu:2023:bloomberggpt}, health~\cite{li:2023:does}, biology~\cite{zheng:2023:structureinformed}, and law~\cite{sun:2023:short}.
+LLM-powered agents~\cite{10.1145/3586183.3606763,lin2025carbonsiliconcoexistcompete,10.1145/3526113.3545616} have demonstrated significant human-like decision-making capabilities and supported interaction with humans using natural language~\cite{zhou2024webarenarealisticwebenvironment,zhang2024simulatingclassroomeducationllmempowered,10.1145/3711066}.
 Recently, researchers in the visualization community have also begun to integrate LLM-powered agents into the visualization creation process, leveraging their innovative and multimodal generative capacity~\cite{YE202443,10891192}.
-So far, a series of work has been done.
-Li\etal~\cite{li2024visualizationgenerationlargelanguage} evaluated the performance of LLMs in data visualization generation with Vega-Lite and found that LLMs have limitations in understanding the data attributes and programming grammar.
+Li\etal~\cite{li2024visualizationgenerationlargelanguage} evaluated the performance of LLMs in data visualization generation with Vega-Lite.
 Prompt4Vis~\cite{li2024prompt4vispromptinglargelanguage} utilized an in-context learning method to push the boundaries of LLMs for text-to-vis tasks.
-Shen\etal~\cite{10308700} leveraged LLMs to establish semantic associations between textual descriptions and visual representations to generate dynamic data videos with narration-animation interplay.
 Compared to traditional machine learning or deep learning methods, LLMs' capability to generate coherent and contextual content~\cite{NEURIPS2022_9d560961} can facilitate reasoning in generative visualization, improving the interpretability of the design process.
 LLM4Vis~\cite{wang2023llm4visexplainablevisualizationrecommendation} can recommend visualizations with human-like explanations.
 ChartGPT~\cite{10443572} developed a step-by-step reasoning workflow to generate visualizations that answer users' data analytical problems.
-Furthermore, LLM-powered agents can assist in text-to-style adaptation, automated aesthetic adjustments, and personalized visual transformations, enabling more efficient and creative stylization processes across various domains.
-NL2Color~\cite{10292693} supports users in refining chart color palettes through natural language instructions.
+Furthermore, LLM-powered agents also enable efficient and creative stylization by supporting text-to-style adaptation, automated aesthetic refinement, and personalized visual transformation.
 LIDA~\cite{dibia2023lidatoolautomaticgeneration} utilized LLMs and IGMs to generate stylized and data-faithful infographics from datasets.
 Xiao\etal~\cite{10296520} and Wu\etal~\cite{wu2023viz2vizpromptdrivenstylizedvisualization} embedded semantic context into charts based on generative AI.
-They created stylized visualizations, adaptable to various creative visions and faithful to the underlying data distributions.
+Following this technical trend, we present a novel exploration within the text-to-vis domain and leverage the strong generation capabilities of LLMs to support an end-to-end dashboard generation workflow.
+We introduce a multi-agent pipeline that interprets natural language input and automatically completes chart type, layout, and styling, enabling efficient and accurate generation without manual authoring.